Summaries are not available in Denodo Standard. See also Restrictions of Denodo Standard.

 The Execution Engine will do the following:

 Truncate the current table from the underlying database.
 All the data in this table will be lost.
 If the remote table does not exist, then the Virtual DataPort server will create it.
+If the table exists but the column schema does not match with the summary definition, the table will be recreated.

 Execute the data load query in Virtual DataPort.